Ayokunlewaakinnawo/adf-django-app/README.md

 create log dri.;
->sudi mkdir /var/log/gunicorn
+>sudo mkdir /var/log/gunicorn

 read from config file(gunicorn conf)

 >sudo supervisorctl reread

 tell supervisor to start gunicorn in the bckgrd;

 >sudo supervisorctl update

-to test and see gunicorn is working;
+To test and see gunicorn is working;

 >sudo supervisorctl status

 install nginx